 Following on from his work on the A Fantastic Woman soundtrack last year, his latest project is The State Between Us, featuring the Matthew Herbert Great Britain and Gibraltar European Union Membership Referendum Big Band.

 It’s a unique response to the Article 50 process that features the Kent native at his sampling best: the sound of a Ford Fiesta bring dismantled into its constituent parts, a long-distance swimmer crossing the channel, a cyclist circling around Chequers…

-As part of our ORIGINS series, 909originals caught up with the maestro, to chat about the tracks, clubs and individuals that helped shape his musical journey.
+As part of our ORIGINALS series, 909originals caught up with the maestro, to chat about the tracks, clubs and individuals that helped shape his musical journey.
 Part two can be found here.

 Ladies and gentlemen, Matthew Herbert…